6 Best Audio Mixers of 2024

 Best Audio Mixers Buyer's Guide

 When shopping for audio mixers, there are a few important considerations to bear in mind.
 To help you with your decision, this buyer's guide covers what to look for when choosing the best audio mixer for your needs.
+For the best DJ mixers, make sure you check out our roundup.

 We’ll cover analog audio mixers, digital mixers, and powered audio mixers.
 Specifically, we’ll look at key considerations like power and amplification, channel count and features, portability, and durability, as well as connectivity and expansion options.